Evaluations of Residents

 The Chair and Program Director reviews the results of these evaluations with each faculty member during an annual review meeting.
 Meetings are scheduled on a more frequent basis as needed.

-Evaluation of Program
+Evaluations of Program

 The residents have a confidential, semi-annual retreat with the resident program ombudsman.
 Anonymous meeting notes are distributed to both faculty and residents highlighting attributes of the training program, documenting concerns, and listing requests for programmatic updates.